chuckstack/chuckstack.github.io/src-ls/stack-local.md

 - Desire - find organizations to desire to remain relevant in the next decade
 - Spirit - find those who can prove a spirit of willingness and innovation
-- Basic capabilities - find those to have access to the minimum technology skill needed (Linux and SQL)
+- Basic capabilities - find those to have access to the minimum technology skill needed (Linux and SQL) - or at least the desire and spirit to adobpt

 ## Funding